Discover what goes into implementation planning, why it’s important in project management, and how to build your implementation plan.

 An implementation plan is a written document that outlines a team’s steps to accomplish a goal or project.
 Having such a document enables team members and key stakeholders to understand all aspects of a project before executing it.

-Although you may find implementation plans that differ from one project to another, there are several components you may find in common, including:
+Although you may find implementation plans that differ from one project to another, you may find they have several components in common, including:

 Project objectives